wahibhaq/wahibhaq.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-It’s another place I love to connect with like minded people, so feel free to ping me at <strong>wahib.tech@gmail.com</strong>.
-I tweet at <a href="http://twitter.com/wahibhaq">@wahibhaq</a> and try to be active on <a href="https://www.quora.com/profile/Wahib-Ul-Haq">Quora</a> as well.
+It’s another place I love to connect with like minded people, so feel free to ping me at <strong>wahib.tech@gmail.com</strong>, visit my <a href="https://www.linkedin.com/in/wahibhaq">Linkedin Profile</a> or follow me on twitter at <a href="http://twitter.com/wahibhaq">@wahibhaq</a>.
 </p>

 </div>